NELSONtalks Webinar Recording: Envisioning Your Company's Future

-Many people don’t understand this significance.
+Many people don’t understand this significance of negotiating a job offer.
 According to recent research, only 37% of candidates consistently negotiate salary offers, and as many as 18% never do.
 If you break down those numbers by gender, it’s even more revealing.
 A university study concluded that only 7% of female MBA grads negotiated their salary offer while 57% of male grads did.
 That’s a whopping disparity!
-Though this gender gap has been reportedly closing in more recent years, a recent study found that men are three times as likely as women to succeed at getting more money when negotiating salary.
+Though this gender gap has been reportedly closing in more recent years, a recent study found that men are three times as likely as women to succeed at getting salary increases when negotiating salary.
 However, the payoff of negotiating your salary can be huge; 75% of those who asked for a higher wage received some sort of increase.

 Even for the most outgoing and confident people, negotiating a salary offer for a potential new job can feel overwhelming.
-Discussing earnings is uncomfortable and requires careful preparation; you want to secure a competitive offer but you don’t want to offend the hiring manager or appear too aggressive.
-Read on to learn more about the best ways to negotiate salary.
+Discussing earnings is uncomfortable and requires careful preparation; you want to secure a competitive offer, but you don’t want to offend the hiring manager or appear too aggressive.
+Read on to learn more tips for negotiating salary and the best ways to go about it.

 In most situations, you should avoid debating salary or compensation during the job interview process.
 But even if you don’t bring it up, the interviewer sometimes broaches the subject.

-If you are asked a question about your salary expectations or requirements in an interview, try to politely deflect it by saying that your specific salary requirements would depend on the total compensation package offered and the specific role details, like supervisory responsibilities, that you may not yet have discussed in the interview process, if appropriate).
+If you are asked a question about your salary expectations or requirements in a job interview, try to politely deflect it by saying that your specific salary requirements would depend on the total compensation salary and benefits package offered and the specific role details, like supervisory responsibilities, that you may not yet have discussed in the interview process, if appropriate).
 It’s always ok to share that you expect a salary that is competitive with what others are paying for your level of experience and education.

 Before you negotiate, do your research.
-It will help you feel more comfortable and confident in what you’re asking for and prevent fear and anxiety from standing in the way of negotiating what you deserve.
+It will help you feel more comfortable and confident in what salary range you’re asking for having this negotiation skill will help prevent fear and anxiety from standing in the way of negotiating what you deserve.

 For most careers, salary information used to be a black hole.
-It was hard to know who was paid what.
+Having a negotiation strategy was hard to know who was paid what.
 Thanks to websites like salary.com, payscale.com, and glassdoor.com, you can determine what someone with your education and experience can expect to make in a similar position, company, and location.
 These sites have brought transparency to compensation, so there’s really no excuse for not having at least a general idea of expected compensation for a position.

 Have a Backup Plan When Negotiating Your Salary Offer

-If you’ve done your research, should have a specific number in mind and evidence to back that number up.
+If you’ve done your research, you should have a specific base salary in mind and evidence to back that number up.
 Before you make a counter offer with that number and evidence, have a plan B in case the counter offer is not accepted.
 Deciding ahead of time whether you want to make another counter offer or walk away will give you an edge in negotiations.